 Hirschhorn’s research focuses on using human genetics and genomics to identify genes that influence common diseases and quantitative traits, including obesity and height.
 He has been a thought leader in this area of genetics, helping establish standards for performing and interpreting genetic association studies.
 Hirschhorn was an early advocate of collaboration, meta-analysis, and stringent statistical thresholds, which were essential elements of many recent discoveries in human genetics.
 He continues to lead a large international consortium (GIANT) that has discovered almost all of the common genetic variants that are known to influence human height and weight.
 His laboratory develops and implements novel computational methods to gain biological insights from human genetic data, and also studies the genetics of diabetic kidney disease.

 Hirschhorn received his A.B. summa cum laude in biochemistry from Harvard College and later earned his M.D. and Ph.D. in genetics from Harvard Medical School.
 As a graduate student, he employed yeast genetics to study chromatin structure and transcription with Fred Winston.
 He completed his postdoctoral training with Eric Lander at the Whitehead Institute/MIT Center for Genome Research, where he developed tools to interpret genetic association studies including genotyping technologies and analytic methods.
 He started his own laboratory at Boston Children's Hospital in 2001.
-In 2011, Hirschhorn was awarded the American Pediatric Society’s E. Mead Johnson Award, the most prestigious honor in pediatric research.
+In 2011, Hirschhorn was awarded the Society for Pediatric Research E. Mead Johnson Award, the most prestigious honor in pediatric research.